-Already underway, improvements to the are necessary to bring the park space up to future improvements to the water features of the park could include a small pool etc. similar to this one shown at Patriot Parl in Homewood.
+Already underway, improvements to the existing splash pad are necessary to bring the park space up to standards.
+Expanded future improvements to the water features of the park could include a small pool etc. similar to this one shown at Patriot Park in Homewood.